mautic/mautic-community-handbook/pages/02.about/04.how-can-i-contribute-to-mautic/02.developer/docs.md

 `brew cask install chromedriver`

+If installing manually, Unzip and move the `chromedriver` file to `/usr/local/Cellar/selenium-server-standalone/drivers/chromedriver`.

 Once you have Selenium installed and the WebDriver available at the specified location, open and modify the plist file found at `/usr/local/Cellar/selenium-server-standalone/3.5.3/homebrew.mxcl.selenium-server-standalone.plist`.

 In the `<dict><array>` block under `ProgramArguments`, add the following after the line containing `<string>-jar</string>`"